pexio/env-profile/README.md

 env-profile
 ===========

-environment files like .profile and .bashrc
+Personal environment files like .profile and .bashrc